Benjamin L. Smith CPA, CGMA

 Ben has served as the President of Delaware County Optimists, Board President of the Delaware Country Club, Board Chairman of Cornerstone Center for the Arts, treasurer for Boys & Girls Club of Muncie, and on boards of several other local non-profit agencies.

-He is currently serving as Treasurer of the Secret Families Christmas Charity, Treasurer for Delaware Country Club, statistician for both the Muncie Central Boys & Girls Basketball teams and full time PA announcer for the girls team as well.
+He is currently serving as Treasurer of the Secret Families Christmas Charity, Treasurer for Delaware Country Club, statistician for the Muncie Central Boys Basketball team and full time PA announcer for both the boys and girls teams.

 As part of a revitalization initiative for the Indiana Department of Revenue, Commissioner Adam Krupp formed the state's first-ever Tax Advisory Council in January 2018.
 Ben Smith was one of only 12 Hoosier appointees.